-Parliament, Thursday, 13 February 2020 -The State of the Nation Address (SONA) is called in terms of Section 42(5) of the Constitution by the President of the Republic.
-It is a joint sitting of the two Houses of Parliament and one of the rare occasions that brings together the three arms of the State under one roof.
+Parliament, Wednesday 08 February 2023 - The State of the Nation Address (SONA) is called in terms of Section 42(5) of the Constitution by the President of the Republic.
+It is a joint sitting of the two Houses of Parliament and one of the rare occasions that bring together the three arms of the State under one roof.

 SONA provides the President with an opportunity to speak to the nation on the general state of South Africa, to reflect on a wide range of political, economic and social matters within the domestic and global contexts, to account to the nation on the work of Government and to set out Government’s program of action.
 Traditionally, the President makes key Government announcements during this important joint sitting of Parliament.